A Guide to Physical Therapy for Hand, Wrist, and Elbow Pain

 It's important to note that the nerves of the arms can become entrapped in several different areas between the neck and hand.
 While carpal tunnel syndrome and cubital tunnel syndrome are the most common injuries, realistically nerve injury and symptoms can occur in other soft tissues as well.
 More than one area of the nerve can be affected at once as well, known as a double crush injury.

 Tendonitis is a condition that involves inflammation of tendons, the tissue that connects muscle to bone, related to overuse and strain.
-The types of arm tendonitis that are commonly seen in physical therapy include lateral epicondylitis (tennis elbow) and biceps tendonitis.
+The types of arm tendonitis that are commonly seen in physical therapy include lateral epicondylitis (tennis elbow), biceps tendonitis, and wrist tendinitis.
 It can also progress to tendinosis, where the structure of tendons become stiffer and more fibrous, affecting function.

 The tendons that control the movement of the fingers are surrounded by a sheath of tissue.
 When this sheath becomes inflamed or the tendons become too fibrous, it can cause the tendons to catch or lock when trying to move the finger, resulting in a trigger finger.
 Symptoms include pain and clicking when trying to move the affected finger.